BKCOBN/agrivoltaic-cea-temperature-analysis/README.md

 | J | T06 |
 | K | `=AVERAGE(I:J)` — Control |

 - **Row 1** — header row.
-Columns A and B show the timestamp of the first log entry; C through K show sensor and group labels.
+Columns A and B show the date and wall-clock time of the first column-header line found in the log files; C through K show sensor and group labels.
 - **Rows 2 to N** — one row per sensor reading.
 - **Last row** — month-wide column averages, with no date or time values.